 The Dynafit Speed Turn 2.0 is the best deal available for a tech-style binding, costing $200-$300 less than most other models.
 It doesn't come with a brake, nor is it compatible with one.
 But at 1 pound 10 ounces, it's one of the lightest options that has adjustable release value (like the Atomic Backland, the release value of the Speed Turn is not DIN/TUV certified).
 It is pretty light; ski mountaineers who want to save weight can easily save money and sacrifice very little performance with this binding.

 With its tried-and-true yet straightforward design, Speed Turn is built to last, and we wouldn't hesitate to use it on remote trips.
-However, because of its brakeless design, it takes more skill to deal with the nuances of skiing, transitioning without a brake, or considering a leash in spring conditions.
+However, because of its brakeless design, it takes more skill to deal with the nuances of skiing, transitioning without a brake, or considering and employing a leash in spring conditions.
 The Dynafit Speed Turn 2.0 is the result of very incremental upgrades and refinements over 30 years of development.
 Speed Turn bindings don't look much different than the Dynafit tech bindings of the early 1990s.
 That is a good thing.

 Read review: Dynafit Speed Turn 2.0